smartdevicelink/sdl_requirements/detailed_docs/RC/OnRCStatus.md

 _Expected:_

-2. SDL sends OnRcStatus notification to RC app_1 and to HMI with app modules in `freeModules` parameter
+2. SDL sends OnRcStatus notification to RC app_1 and to HMI with all modules in `freeModules` parameter

 **Alternative flow 1**